Popular Places of Worship in Rajasthan

 Rats being offered milk (Photo Credit – Fulvio Spada)

 Shrinathji Temple, Nathdwara

-The principle shrine of Shrinathji, a form of the Hindu god Krishna, this temple in Nathdwara is among the more important Hindu pilgrimage places in Rajasthan, especially the Vaishnavs.
+The principal shrine of Shrinathji, a form of the Hindu God Krishna, this temple in Nathdwara is among the important Hindu pilgrimage places in Rajasthan, especially the Vaishnavs.
 Nathdwara is also popular for its distinctive style of painting, and acquiring paintings of Shrinathji created by local artists is an important part of the devotees’ pilgrimage here.

 Would you like to travel through India and need help planning?
 Contact us and we will help you further!

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.